Humpback whale: Predation

-Visible scars indicate that orcas prey upon juvenile humpbacks.
+Visible scars indicate that orcas prey upon juvenile humpbacks. and even adults.
 A 2014 study in Western Australia observed that when available in large numbers, young humpbacks can be attacked and sometimes killed by orcas.
-Moreover, mothers and (possibly related) adults escort calves to deter such predation.
+Mothers and (possibly related) adults escort calves to deter such predation.
 The suggestion is that when humpbacks suffered near-extinction during the whaling era, orcas turned to other prey but are now resuming their former practice.
-There is also evidence that humpback whales will defend against or mob killer whales who are attacking either humpback calves or juveniles as well as members of other species, including seals.
+There is also evidence that humpback whales will defend against or mob orcas who are attacking either humpback calves or juveniles as well as members of other species, including seals.
 The humpback's protection of other species may be unintentional, a "spillover" of mobbing behavior intended to protect members of its species.
-The powerful flippers of humpback whales, often infested with large, sharp barnacles, are formidable weapons against orcas.
-When threatened, they will thresh their flippers and tails keeping the orcas at bay.
+The powerful flippers of humpback whales, often infested with large, sharp Cornula barnacles, are formidable weapons against orcas.
+When threatened, they will thrash their flippers and tails, keeping the orcas at bay.